 never doubt the impact your life has; here in the bloggie world, and the great big one outside your window

 You and I may never become household or front page names.
+We may never be known as one of the richest people on the planet.

 And we may never be as "beautiful" as that photoshopped woman in that magazine.